kirilknysh/giphygram/README.md

 8. Dynamic configuration: currently configuration is embedded into the bundle.
 Could be more dynamic (ideally, grabbed from some server endpoint);
 9. Better logging: at least data fetch errors could be sent to some remote server for analysis;
 10. Better fetching algorithm: "obsolete" requests (for previous query) should be cancelled;
 11. Better state management: to make the application moree performant - some additional libraries may be used (like [reselect](https://github.com/reduxjs/reselect), [Immutable.js](https://github.com/facebook/immutable-js)).
-Though, for such a small application may be an overkill.
+Though, for such a small application may be an overkill;
+12. Add more tests (unit, UI, ...);